 For any profession, once you have done it for a while, some concepts become second nature to the point that you forget that not everyone (or very few) understands them at even a basic level.
-I find that options are the concept that confuses people the most and one that is perhaps most valuable to understand.
-The futures industry uses these instruments in a variety of ways that you can apply to your own portfolio as well.
+I find that options are the concept that confuses people the most and perhaps most valuable to understand.
+The futures industry uses these instruments in various ways that you can apply to your portfolio as well.

 |Market Rises||Market Drops|

 |Seller of put||Gains||Loses|